ArbeenaKhanum/MusicPlayerApp/README.md

 ## Features

 * The Music Player app displays a list of songs.
-With the help of Content Provider, all the songs from mobile are provided to this music player app.
+With the help of Content Provider, all the songs from mobile device are provided to this music player app.
 * The app allows you to Play, Pause and Stop songs with the help of Services.
 * This app also provides the feature to shuffle and repeat songs.
 * As per the requirement, the songs from the app can be deleted.

 ## Screenshots and description

 After opening the application, you will find the welcome screen that stays in for 2 seconds.
 Afer that you can see the main home screen of the application.
 It displays the songs from mobile device using content provider.